Buyer Enablement

 Some of the popular sales software include Dooly; a sales enablement program that is tailor-made for B2B selling revenue teams and Spekit; a digital sales enablement medium that assists with training and equipping remote-working sales teams with an extensive product suite that contains digital sales playbooks.

-A microsite is a website that is brand-specific that organisations and companies use to boost their products, campaigns, services, and events.
+A digital sales room is a website that is brand-specific that organisations and companies use to boost their products, campaigns, services, and events.

 By 2026, 30% of B2B sales cycles will be primarily run through a digital sales room (DSR)–which is a Pod in our trumpet world – which will be used to manage the customer life cycle.